-Please read this manual completely to understand how everything in your coach works before taking it on its "maiden voyage".
+Please read this manual completely to understand how everything in your motorhome works before taking it on its "maiden voyage".
 In addition, please become familiar with the New Vehicle Limited Warranty.

 NOTE: This manual describes many features of your motorhome and includes instructions for its safe use.
 This manual, including photographs and illustrations, is of a general nature only.
 Some equipment and features described or shown in this manual may be optional or unavailable on your model.
 Because of Winnebago Industries®, continuous program of product improvement, it is possible that recent product changes and information may not be included.
+The instructions included in this manual